Silas B. Hays: Post-Korean War

 In August, 1951 Hays was appointed Deputy Surgeon General of the United States Army and returned to Washington, D.C.
 He was promoted to major general in 1952, and served until March 1955 when he was appointed Surgeon General.
 As Surgeon General, he responded to advances in nuclear weapons by supervising efforts to develop measures for protecting Soldiers against exposure to radioactivity and treating those exposed to it.
 He also expanded training in management of mass casualties, and planned for construction and renovation of Army medical facilities to accommodate an Army that had increased in size substantially since the 1930s.

 Hays served as Surgeon General until retiring in July 1959.

 Awards and decorations

 Retirement and death

 In retirement, Hays resided in Arlington, Virginia, and was employed as Director of the Eastern Area Blood Program for the American Red Cross.

-He died in Arlington on July 24, 1964, and was buried at Arlington National Cemetery, Section 4, Grave 2914-A-1.
+He died in Arlington on July 24, 1964, and is buried at Arlington National Cemetery, Section 4, Grave 2914-A-1.

 Legacy

-Silas B. Hays Army Hospital at the now closed Fort Ord, California was named for him.
+Silas B. Hays Army Hospital at the now closed Fort Ord, California, was named for him.